 BNFO 591 Genome Biology

 This course provides a survey of genome biology, including genome sequencing, genome evolution, genomic medicine, proteomics etc. The focus will be more on integrative aspects of genome and proteome function rather than genome analysis and single genes (or proteins).
-You will learn why humans are different from each other (and from space aliens), how a linear genome sequence translates into a 3-dimensional organism, why genomes cause cancer, and how we can re-engineer our genome to reach immortality (without cancer, of course).
+You will learn why humans are different from each other, why genomes cause cancer, and how we may re-engineer our genome to reach immortality (without cancer, of course).
+This course is part lecture, part computer lab with bioinformatics exercises.
+Students will also spend significant time working on Wikipedia pages they select.

 Students: Undergraduates + graduate students